 Take a drive on the Romantic Road this fall, and stop in charming Rothenburg ob der Tauber.
 A medieval walled city on a hilltop, Rothenburg is filled with history.
 Take a walk around the town on top of the city walls for amazing views of the valley and the red rooftops.

 Get ready for Halloween with a visit to “Dracula’s Castle” formally known as Bran Castle, in the Carpathian mountains.
-Be sure to also visit cities and towns like Sibiu and Sighisoara, a UNESCO World Heritage Site.
+Be sure to also visit cities and towns like Sibiu and Sighisoara, UNESCO World Heritage Site.
 Fall colors abound in beautiful Romania.

 Want to make summer last a little longer?
 Then head to Madrid for nice temperatures that allow you to enjoy a glass of wine at an outdoor cafe even in autumn.
 There is much to see in this beautiful city, including world class museums and beautiful parks.
 But I say go there for the food.
 Spend your evenings tapas hopping at the many bars, restaurants and cafes in every neighborhood.
 Be sure to take day trip to Toledo as well.

 Fall means harvest time, and harvest time means wine!
-Visit the Douro Valley on a weekend trip from Porto and hike, dine, taste wine and even go on a traditional rabelo boat.
+Visit the Douro Valley on a weekend trip from Porto and hike, dine, taste wine and even go on traditional rabelo boat.
 The Douro is beautiful in autumn as the grape leaves turn a fiery red.
 Follow our guide to getting there from Porto, without a car!

 Antwerp is a wonderful city to visit any time of year!
 The center of Antwerp is a great place to wander.
 Discover the cute brick buildings and duck into alleyways and turn down small cobbled streets.
 Grote Markt, the main square, is surrounded by beautiful monumental buildings such as city hall and several guild halls.
 Shop, eat and drink Belgian beer.
 What more could you want from a weekend getaway?